RichardPinewood/ZethiraHD/README.md

-Imortant : ZethiraHD is still under devolopment,there is plans to install a domain very soon when everything is working fine !
+Imortant :   This project is only to show off,i dont have plans to make it public for now,unless i save  money to spend on railway or any other backend cloud service xD

 I hided the file server.js due to vulnerability concerns,it is were i store the password of my MongoDB database.